Frequently Asked Questions for Prospective Students and New Applicants

 You may still submit your application without the official test scores.
 However, we cannot guarantee that your application will be reviewed if the scores are not received by the application deadline.

 If you do not currently have a passport you must substitute this requirement with a written statement.
 Please declare that you are in the process of obtaining a passport but have not received it at this time and that you will send a copy to Binghamton University when it is received.
 Please upload this document in place of the copy of your passport on the application.

-- Both current students and former Binghamton University students are required to submit at least two letters of recommendation for graduate applications.
+- Current students and former Binghamton University students are not required to submit letters of recommendation

 - Yes, it is important and we consider the reputation of an applicant's undergraduate university.